 "We'll definitely have at least a part of Season 2 that'll take place in the Bahamas, but it'll all come back to the Outer Banks because that's our spiritual home," Pate said.
 "So we'll get back to the Outer Banks pretty quickly, I'm sure, but there'll be definitely an episode or two that has some Bahamas in it."

 Will they actually film anything in the real Outer Banks this time?

 Outer Banks got a little bit of flak before its first season premiered from actual Outer Banks residents, who were annoyed that Netflix didn't actually film the show in the real Outer Banks, or feature any Outer Banks landmarks.
-Netflix instead shot the show in Charleston, SC, in protest against North Carolina's controversial bathroom bill, which required citizens to use the bathroom corresponding to the gender they were assigned at birth, enacted in 2016 and partially repealed in 2017.
+Netflix instead shot the show in Charleston, SC, in protest against North Carolina's controversial bathroom bill, which required people to use the bathroom corresponding to the gender they were assigned at birth, enacted in 2016 and partially repealed in 2017.
 Since then, the ACLU had been in a years-long legal battle, which ended with the courts ruling against the bill in summer 2019, shortly after production ended on Outer Banks.
-The clause officially expires at the end of 2020, so we might just see Outer Banks show up in the actual Outer Banks.
+The clause officially expired at the end of 2020, so we might just see Outer Banks show up in the actual Outer Banks.
 Starting a petition to add a lengthy action scene in the middle of Duck Donuts.